 Exam Objective Self-Analysis 1 Self-Analysis 2 Self-Analysis 3

-5.5 Given a diagram showing a fee
+5.4 Given a diagram showing a fee

 collection cycle, identify at which

 point a cardholder can submit pre-

 compliance for limits of fee collection

 returns.

+5.5 Identify the timeframe for pre-

+compliance for fraudulent credit.

 6.0: Arbitration

 6.1 Given a scenario where the issuer has

 initiated arbitration for Dispute

-Condition 13.3: Not As Described or
+Condition 13.3: Not as Described or

 Defective Merchandise/Services,

 identify the elements that led to the

 ruling.

 6.2 Given a scenario where the Issuer has

 initiated arbitration for Dispute

 Condition 13.1: Merchandise/Services

 Not Received, identify the elements that

 led to the ruling.